 Pergolas have been traditionally made from wooden materials, which really help to amp up the natural feel that it exudes once installed.
 However, nowadays you are not limited to just wooden materials for your pergola.
 Rather, if you’re wanting to ensure longevity and style flexibility, you may be wanting to find a different material.

-This is where high tensile steel comes in.
+Pergolas can also be made of high tensile steel.
 This high-quality material has been tried and tested to withstand the elements, and is well-known to be a great choice by builders for outdoor living spaces.
-Not only is it strong and sturdy, but it is also easy to maintain, and does not easily rust or rot like lesser metal materials or wood that has been exposed to moisture and extreme heat.
+Not only it is strong and sturdy, but it is also easy to maintain and does not easily rust or rot like lesser metal materials or wood that has been exposed to moisture and extreme heat.